Carson in Prince George County, Virginia — The American South (Mid-Atlantic)

 Erected 1948 by Virginia Conservation Commission.
 (Marker Number UM-20.)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
-In addition, it is included in the Virginia Department of Historic Resources series list.
+In addition, it is included in the Virginia Department of Historic Resources (DHR) series list.
 A significant historical date for this entry is June 22, 1864.

 Location.
 37° 2.458′ N, 77° 23.365′ W. Marker is in Carson, Virginia, in Prince George County.
-Marker is at the intersection of South Crater Road (U.S. 301) and Woodys Road, on the right when traveling south on South Crater Road.
+It is at the intersection of South Crater Road (U.S. 301) and Woodys Road, on the right when traveling south on South Crater Road.
 Touch for map.
 Marker is in this post office area: Carson VA 23830, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Prince George County / Sussex County (approx. 3.1 miles away); The Battle of Reams Station (approx. 4.1 miles away); North Carolina (approx. 4.1 miles away); a different marker also named The Battle of Reams Station (approx. 4.1 miles away); a different marker also named Ream's Station (approx. 4.2 miles away); a different marker also named Ream's Station (approx. 4.2 miles away); a different marker also named The Battle of Reams Station (approx. 4.2 miles away); a different marker also named The Battle of Reams Station (approx. 4.3 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies: Halligan Park (approx. half a mile away); Prince George County / Sussex County (approx. 3.1 miles away); Second Battle Of Reams Station (approx. 4.1 miles away); North Carolina (approx. 4.1 miles away); Fighting At Reams Station (approx. 4.1 miles away); a different marker also named Second Battle Of Reams Station (approx. 4.1 miles away); a different marker also named Ream's Station (approx. 4.2 miles away); a different marker also named Second Battle Of Reams Station (approx. 4.2 miles away).
+Touch for a list and map of all markers in Carson.

 Also see . . .
 Reams Station.
 American Battlefield Trust (Submitted on November 11, 2021.)